-Local Food: 5 Euro a meal.
+Local Food: $6 a meal

-Transport: Local shared taxis 3-5 Euro.
+Transport: Local shared taxis $3.50 to $6 a trip

 There are no real midrange options in the country.

-As previously mentioned above, renting a car is the only way to get around the island if you want to visit places off the main road especially since there are only about 140KM /87Miles of paved roads around the whole island.
+As previously mentioned above, renting a car is the only way to get around the island if you want to visit places off the main road, especially since there are only about 140 km (87 miles) of paved roads around the whole island.

 The road to the south is almost completely perfect all the way, while the road to the north is full of potholes.